EdenWise/hjcrc/HJCSIC_part1_scrap.md

 [+] he let the females rule absent of telling the nobles... think this is part of it.
 [?] got them into a selfish war?
-[?] got them to take free (demoting Adam and Even, using them only as representatives) [+] Heaven became too obvious, the angel wife wanted to hide things...
+[?] got them to take free (demoting Adam and Even, using them only as representatives) [+] Heaven became too obvious, the angel wife wanted to hide things... so she allow A&E to think they fixed it.
+It was a fake heaven though, a temporary free.